SimonelleF/Restaurant-Orders-Data-Analysis/README.md

 # Restaurant-Orders-Data-Analysis

 ## 🍜 🍟 Food Ordering Platform Data Analysis in SQL
 A food delivery platform UrbanEats wants to understand its business performance.
-The company had data pertaining to orders, customers, restaurants, meals, and monthly summary of its customers.
+The company had data pertaining to orders, customers, restaurants, meals and monthly summary of its customers.
 However, they lacked clear insights on revenue, regional & category-wise restaurant performance and their customer's loyalty & ordering patterns.

 Through this analysis, UrbanEats is provided with insights to help it:
 1. Analyze the platform's performance